 If you see some other examples of platform engineering teams let me know in the comments!

 Platform engineering can be a great way to empower your DevOps teams to be more productive.
 Focus on making golden path implementations easier through self service but leave the responsibility on making choices at the DevOps teams.
 Internal platforms that are optional are the best way to go.
 If a team decides not to use it that’s fine.
 It does mean they have to own things like compliance & security themselves but if that is worth it for them it’s OK.
 Run your platform teams as internal products. have a product vision and treat your other internal teams as actual customers.
-A Platform engineering team should in the end just be another DevOps team that is responsible to build & run the platform as a product.
+A Platform engineering team should in the end just be another DevOps team that is responsible to build & run their platform as a product in the same way DevOps teams run their software as a product.

 I think the book “Team Topologies” does a great job in describing relations between teams.
 DevOps teams should act as “Stream aligned teams”.
 Focussing on a certain business capability.
-Platform teams should not act as a enabling team but rather just be a platform team that as i just said provides a platform that teams can choose to use.
-An SRE team could act in the form of “Enabling team” working together.
+Platform teams should not act as a enabling team but rather just be a “platform team” that as I wrote earlier provides a platform that teams can choose to use.
+An SRE team could act in the form of “Enabling team” working together with both the Platform engineering teams and the DevOps teams.

 My final conclusion is that all these things are ideas and concepts that should help you deliver software & value to your end customers faster and with better quality.
 Therefore I see all of this as a form of DevOps instead of competing visions.